! – Google Tag Manager -->

 Your support helps the Kobonal Haiti Mission educate and feed primary school and secondary education students.

 Life in the Central Plateau is harsh and many families in Kobonal are still utterly poor.
-For extremely destitute families and elderly citizens, this outreach can mean the difference between starvation and survival.
-Funding from Cross Catholic Outreach donors helps the mission provide staples such as cornmeal, beans, cooking oil and soap to 250 of the diocese’s most needy families.
+For extremely destitute families this outreach can mean the difference between starvation and survival.
+Funding from Cross Catholic Outreach donors helps the mission distribute Vitafood meals and provide staples to some of the diocese’s most needy families.

 Food Staples Include:

-Your support helps the Kobonal Haiti Mission provide monthly food rations to extremely destitute families and elderly citizens.
+Your support helps the Kobonal Haiti Mission provide monthly food rations to extremely destitute families.